surma/surma.dev/content/things/js-to-asc.md

 However, since this section has the word “Benchmarking” in the title, I think it’s important to put a disclaimer here: The numbers I am listing here are specific to the code that _I_ wrote in a language _I_ chose, ran on _my_ machine using a benchmark script that _I_ made.
 The results are coarse indicators _at best_ and it would be ill-advices to derive conclusions about the general performance AssemblyScript, WebAssembly or JavaScript from this.

+But why `d8`?
+Why not Node or just the browser?
+The reason is that `d8` allows me to control whether TurboFan should be enabled or not.
+I can force `d8` to continue interpreting JavaScript using Ignition if it had enough data to tier up to TurboFan.
+With WebAssembly, I can opt-in to longer compilation times and force `d8` to _only_ use TurboFan, skipping the Liftoff phase.

 ### Methodology

 As described above, it is important to “warm-up” JavaScript when benchmarking, or you end up measuring a mixture of the performance characteristics of interpreted JS and optimized machine code.
+To that end, I’m running the blur program 5 times before I start measuring, then I do 20 timed runs to eliminate some of the noise and variation that is inevitably going to happen.

+### First run

+Here’s what I got:

 |||datatable
 {